Creative History Workshops

 We specialise in developing and delivering creative learning programmes and creative workshops for schools.
 We seek to make learning extraordinary through our creative history programmes - rooted in the National Curriculum, yet offering pupils experiences way beyond it.
 Understanding that history is a dynamic process, we focus not just on the events of the past - but on how the past has shaped the present.
 And, for us, key to that are the people who made the past - the unsung heroes and heroines, as well as those figures who have made it to the history books!

-Why book as creatives for educational workshops into your school?
+Why book as creatives's Creative History Workshops workshop for your school?

 Our methodologies are all rooted in our understanding that "history" consists of the tales of the people who lived it, not the pages of books about it.
 So our creative history programmes are all deliberately big, bold and larger than life!
 We have options to meet almost any need - from whole-school programmes for up to 420 pupils in a single day to tailored packages for individual classes, year groups or phases.
 We can cover almost any period, from the Stone/Bronze/Iron Ages to the Space Race - and can support commemorations/celebrations of historical events (Living with the War, for example, one of our Time Travel Theatre offerings, is especially pertinent this year, the centenary of the end of World War I).
 And many of our programmes, including, of course, The Brilliant Britons, offer support in teaching British Values.